 If you are too close to a bee hive, the patrolling bees will come and buzzing around you to investigate if you are a threat.
 It’s very important that you stay still and don’t agitate them (with sudden move or swatting them).
 After the guard bees leave, move slowly away from their territory.
 In contrast to honeybee, a hornet can sting multiple times.
 If a child has anaphylactic reaction to bee sting, attack by one hornet is deadly enough.

 Finally the last one but not the least is mosquito.
 If one mosquito gets into your room, you know you will have problem sleeping whole night long.
 Anyway, causing bad sleep is not how mosquito kills hundred of people every year.
 Mosquito is deadliest disease vector which spreads infectious diseases such as Malaria, Dengue and Yellow Fever.
-Sabah is the red zone for Malaria.
+Parts of Sabah are the red zone for Malaria.
 Therefore, please make sure your house is free of stagnant water that serves as a breeding ground for them.

 Pic: Among all mosquito species, Aedes aegypti (locally known as Nyamuk Aedes) is the most dangerous, as it can spread diseases such as dengue fever and yellow fever.
 It is easily recognized by white stripes on its legs and body.

 There is no tiger in Borneo, in case you wonder why it isn’t on the list.
 As you may see by now, dangerous animal is not necessary a man eater or a big animal.
 Even if it can look friendly and adorable, wildlife is wild, never treat it like a pet.
-Most of the time, those wildlife look timid and afraid of human, and tourists can get away 99.99% of the time.
+Most of the time, those wildlife look timid and afraid of human, and tourists can get away most of the time.
 But you need only one incident to lose your life.

 Photos taken in Sabah, Malaysia Borneo